 - Let them feel your energy.
 The interviewer should see your passion for this opportunity.

-- Listen carefully to all the questions and be 100% focused on their words.
+- Listen carefully to all questions and be 100% focused on their words.

 - If possible, show some knowledge of the banking products and services, and demonstrate it in the role play.

-If you like these tips and want to see more, please have a look at Bank of America Interview Guide.
+If you like these tips and want to see more, please have a look at Bank of America Interview Guide – an eBook I designed especially for job seekers who try to succeed at Bank of America.
 Thank you!

 Your Personal Interview coach